Topical Sermons Power Point Show

 3. God seeks true worshipers today (Jno.
 4:23-24).
 A study of how NT Christians worshiped helps us learn how to be true worshipers.

-4. In trying to justify no assembled worship some misunderstand & misuse what Jesus said about the place of worship in Jno.
+4. In trying to justify no assembled worship some misunderstand and misuse what Jesus said about the place of worship in Jno.
 4:21 (as if assembled worship is dismissed by Jesus – which is not the case).

 5. God has revealed His truth on this subject (Eph.
 5:17).